jortsmoder/wikiofdark.art/docs/index.md

 #### Progesterone

+??? note "Notes on Progesterone"

     > 1. Injectable progesterone is short-acting, must be injected daily.
     > Oral progesterone is ineffective because most of it is converted to allopregnanolone which common blood tests confuse with progesterone.
     > Neovagina absorbs meds not as well as a cis-woman's vagina.
     > Most progestins give various side effects.
     > Hydroxyprogesterone caproate is not bioidentical.
     > It's not converted in the body to progesterone (unlike estradiol valerate and estradiol enanthate).
     >
     > 2. Progesterone decreases rate of synthesis of estrogen receptors.
     > Cis-women are supposed to benefit from that, but goals of MtF are opposite.
     >
     > 3. Estradiol develops ducts in milk glands, progesterone develops alveoles.
     > Most of breast volume is ducts and connective tissue between them.
     > If an alveole formed (at the end of a duct), that duct will not grow in length anymore. > So, progesterone and Androcur can stunt breast growth.
     >
     > 4. Progestogens increase risk of prolactinoma and meningioma (brain tumors).
     > Progestogens (especially cyproterone acetate), not estrogens (despite mistaken rumor among medical professionals).
     >
     > I advise NOT to add progesterone for at least 3 years since starting estradiol injections at least 40 mg/month (not since the very beginning of HRT).
     >
     > Or never take progestogens.
 In cases of complete androgen insensitivity (CAIS),
     > XY women develop rather spectacularly feminine secondary sexual characteristics though nothing in their bodies makes progesterone.

 #### Other